Jizhou ware: Characteristics

-Jizhou ware was known for a "tortoiseshell glaze" (玳瑁釉 dàimàoyòu), alone or in combination with other types of decoration.
+Jizhou ware was known for a "tortoiseshell glaze", alone or in combination with other types of decoration.
 The leaf and paper cut-outs were left in place, and burnt away in the kiln during firing.
 Paper cut-outs featured "auspicious characters" or simple floral patterns, often spread around the sides of the bowl.
 The leaves were more often placed in the centre of the bowl, and often only the skeleton of the leaf is seen.
 The technique seems to have been to soak a real leaf in the glaze mixture, then place it on the vessel, where the leaf itself burnt away in firing.
 Another, rather rare, resist glaze effect is called "leopard-spot".
 "Deer-spot" decoration, with rows of light brown spots with a white centre, was painted into place.

 The bodies of the wares seem to have been made entirely from the local low-grade petunse, giving a light buff colour to the body.
 The painted wares are under a transparent glaze, and the designs can be elaborate and finely-executed.
 Common motifs include geometric patterns including basket-weave, floral patterns, especially tight "fronded spirals", and also breaking-waves.
 All of these, together with handles in the form of fishes with scales and fins, are found on a Yuan dynasty vase in the British Museum, which borrows both its shape and decoration from metalware.